-If you're an Excel beginner and want to start your Excel learning, this is the perfect place to start.
+If you're an beginner and want to learn Excel, this is the perfect place to start.

 This page will introduce you to various basic and advanced Excel features.
 The page is divided into various sections where you will find useful Excel tutorials and links.

 Understanding Excel Layout

 It could be a bit intimidating for someone to open a workbook and look at so many things in Excel.
 Here are the five things you need to know in the Excel layout.

 1. Excel Ribbon: The ribbon area is where you have all the tools and options to work in Excel.
 There are different tabs at the top and you can click on a tab to see all the options within it.
 For example, Home is a tab and within it there are various options.